 And there’s even more good news packed into a single potato!
 A medium potato (with skin) has more potassium (860 mg) than a banana, making it a good source of this important and under-consumed nutrient.
 Potassium plays a key role in controlling blood pressure because potassium lessens the effects of sodium.

 One cooked cup of this delicious cruciferous veggie has nearly 4 grams of protein.
 What’s more, broccoli is loaded with Vitamin C, a nutrient that protects against immune system deficiencies.
 And, as an added bonus, broccoli is rich in calcium and packed with fiber.
-Try this ginger shrimp and broccoli recipe to reap all of this vegetable’s wonderful benefits.

 One serving (about 1 ½ cups chopped) of kale has 4 grams of protein and just 50 calories!
 No wonder everyone is going crazy for kale these days.
 It’s referred to as the “queen of greens” and is showing up in all kinds of restaurant menus as salads, side dishes, main dishes, and even snack chips.